eugenius1/eugenius1.github.io/projects/instagram-lists/index.md

 <p>Estimated time needed for more details: <span id="first-time-estimate"></span></p>

 Below you can unselect accounts in order to reduce time needed to get more details.
 You will see the new time estimate below the table.
+*I requested to follow* means it's a private account you requested to follow and they haven't approved yet.

 <div class="container" class="md-screen-width">
   <table id="first-table" class="table table-bordered">